twilio-labs/function-templates/stripe-payment-link-sms/README.md

 # Send Stripe Payment Link SMS

-This project shows you how to create an invoice payment link when your customer sends you an SMS and reply with an invoice payment link URL.
+This template shows you how to create an invoice in Stripe based on an SMS prompt (in this case `DONATE <AMOUNT>`).
+Once the invoice is finalized, it will reply with a payment link.

 It is divided up into two functions: